amesar/mlflow-tools/mlflow_tools/export_import/README.md

 ### Limitations
-#### Databricks MLflow Tracking Server Notes for `Copy` Feature
+#### Databricks MLflow Tracking Server Notes for `Copy` tools
+  * Copy tools do not work when both the source and destination trackings servers are Databricks MLflow.
-  * The functionality described here works quite well for open source MLflow.
+  * Copy tools work for open source MLflow.
-  * Things get more complicated for the `copy` feature when you are using a a Databricks tracking server, either as source or destination .
+  * Things get more complicated for the `copy` feature when using a a Databricks tracking server, either as source or destination .
   * This is primarily because [MLflow client](https://github.com/mlflow/mlflow/blob/master/mlflow/tracking/client.py) constructor only accepts a tracking_uri.
     * For open source MLflow this works fine and you can have the two clients (source and destination) in the same program.
     * For Databricks MLflow, the constructor is not used to initialize target servers.
 Environment variables are used to initialize the client, so only one client can exist.